 Mallorca in October

-October is still a warm month and you can still swim and enjoy the beach, but consider staying in the north part of the island which is warmer and drier.
-Evenings are cooler and you will need a light jacket for your evenings outside.
-The best part of visiting Mallorca in October is affordability, compared to the high season.
+October is still a warm month, and you can still swim and enjoy the beach, but consider staying in the north part of the island, which is warmer and drier.

 Mallorca in November

 November is a beautiful autumn month to visit Mallorca for a city break.
-Its capital, Palma de Mallorca, is rich in culture, architecture, history, and gastronomy.
+Its capital, Palma de Mallorca, is rich in culture, architecture, history and gastronomy.

-Spending a week here is filled with different attractions, food experiences, and even sunny walks by the sea.
+Spending a week here is filled with different attractions, food experiences and even sunny walks by the sea.
 You can take this opportunity to visit some inland towns and learn more about local history and way of life.

 Mallorca in December

-December is Mallorca is too cold to swim, but you can still sunbathe, December is a good month to visit Mallorca if water activities are not your priority.
-This is, however, a perfect opportunity to see how Christmas is celebrated in the Mediterranean with local Christmas markets in picturesque towns, music events, and food festivals across the island.
+However, this is a perfect opportunity to see how Christmas is celebrated in the Mediterranean, with local Christmas markets in picturesque towns, music events and food festivals across the island.

 Inspire your next adventure with our articles below: